 This one is a no-brainer – always go for a pack with as many storage options as possible.
 More sleeves, pouches, and compartments will allow you to store more gear, as well as to organize it better.

-The best bag of this type will be equipped with one or two water bottle holders.
+The best bag of this type will be equipped with at least one water bottle holder.
 However, this isn’t as important if you’re often combining a light daypack with a fanny pack.
 In such cases, a smaller model (like Patagonia Black Hole Mini) will work well too.

 Besides allowing hands-free hiking, fanny packs are also supposed to protect your most essential gear from getting lost, damaged, or soaked.
 And to do that, they need to be made out of durable materials and provide protection against water.